estrategiahq/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/preparation.md

 After the tools are installed, setup Android Studio with the correct SDK and create a virtual machine.

-* Start Android studio by changing into the folder you installed it in and run `./studio.sh`.
+* Start Android studio (check the executable in the folder that you installed it in).
 Next step is to install the individual SDKs:

 * Open the "Configure" menu at the bottom of the window: